Zendro-dev/ZendroStarterPack/README.md

 After this command, all submodules will be initialized and updated automatically (updated to the current versions in their repositories??? - check this).

+To create a new project based on this package